DoctorLouWho/DoctorLouWho/README.md

 - 💻 Hey, I’m Nika.
-- 🦎 I love lizards (Except for Mark Zuckerberg)
+- 🦎 I like lizards (Except for Mark Zuckerberg)

 <!---
 DoctorLouWho/DoctorLouWho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.